davidaik/flairsome-shopify-theme/README.md

 This theme is based on the official free [Venture](https://themes.shopify.com/themes/venture/styles/snowboards) theme for Shopify.

-This version fixes a few bugs and has some additional features.
+This version includes a few bugfixes and has some additional features.

 The official theme was downloaded and ported to Slate 0.14.0, so now this theme is a Slate theme.
-You will need to install [Slate 0.14.0](https://shopify.github.io/slate/docs/0.14.0/) to build this theme.
+You will need to install [Slate 0.14.0](https://shopify.github.io/slate/docs/0.14.0/) to work with and build this theme.

 ### Bugs fixed: